jefmud/flask-json-server/README.md

 for now it will use SQLite since I am not sure if there is any value in this code other than a demonstration of CRUD API that should accept generic session oriented interaction.

+# What it is not:

+It is not "production ready" and only for experimentation.

 # Intent: